Galician Russophilia: Rusynophilia

 The Russophile tradition persisted in the portions of Galicia west of the Dukla Pass, resulting in the formation of the Lemko-Rusyn Republic.
 Metodyj Trochanovskij continued to espouse the Rusyn national identity, up to the start of World War II.
+The Republic later tried to join Czechoslovakia but was annexed by Poland.
 Karpatska Rus', a Rusyn language newspaper published in the United States, avoided any suggestion that the Lemkos were a branch of the Ukrainians.
+Ukrainophiles founded the Komańcza Republic and the Hutsul Republic, all of these republics ceased to exist by 1920.